Traditional Striezelmarkt Christmas market with festive stalls and crowds in historic city center, Dresden, Germany

 Why Visit Dresden?

 Dresden mesmerizes as Germany's painstakingly rebuilt Baroque jewel rising phoenix-like from WWII devastation where the magnificent Zwinger Palace's world-class porcelain collection rivals Europe's greatest royal treasuries, reconstructed Frauenkirche's distinctive dome powerfully symbolizes German reconciliation and forgiveness, and prestigious Semperoper's world-class opera performances echo Saxon Elector kings' enduring cultural ambitions that once made Dresden Germany's richest and most sophisticated city.
-Saxony's elegant capital (city pop. approximately 575,000, metro 1.3 million) stretches gracefully along the Elbe River having earned its historical 'Florence on the Elbe' (Elbflorenz) nickname for extraordinary Baroque architectural splendor—though devastating Allied firebombing tragically destroyed over 90% of the historic center during one horrific February 1945 night killing 25,000+ civilians, remarkably meticulous post-reunification reconstruction painstakingly using surviving original stones, historical plans, and photographs restored architectural glory creating contemporary marvel of heritage preservation.
+Saxony's elegant capital (city pop. approximately 571,500, metro 1.3 million) stretches gracefully along the Elbe River having earned its historical 'Florence on the Elbe' (Elbflorenz) nickname for extraordinary Baroque architectural splendor—though devastating Allied firebombing raids in February 1945 (13-15 Feb) caused approximately 22,700-25,000 civilian casualties and destroyed large parts of the city center, remarkably meticulous post-reunification reconstruction painstakingly using surviving original stones, historical plans, and photographs restored architectural glory creating contemporary marvel of heritage preservation.

 What to Do